 Welcome!
-This Guide is being developed in conjunction with a Fall 2018 book discussion series by the ISU Library's Diversity, Equity & Inclusion Committee.
+This Guide was originally developed in conjunction with a Fall 2018 book discussion series by the ISU Library's Diversity, Equity & Inclusion Committee.
 It remains a work in progress as our Committee uses this book as training for building a shared understanding of social justice issues and for grounding our work.
 The Guide should be useful to others for its content, structure, and syllabus of additional relevant readings.
 Want to host your own discussion series?
 Feel free to use / adapt our materials here for your own group discussions on Sensoy & DiAngelo's Is Everyone Really Equal.
 Just link, cite, and let us know how it goes!

 For questions or comments on this Guide, please contact Susan Vega García.